andres-lowrie/lang/docs/content/docs/functions/_index.md

 => 6
 ```

-Sometimes you just need that need that little extra expression in a lambda and
+Sometimes you just need that little extra expression in a lambda and
 breaking it out into multiple lines is overkill, for those cases you can ues
-the semi-colon `;` to denotes expressions
+the semi-colon `;` to denote multiple expressions

 ```
 some_stuff = [{}, {}, {}]

-// A janky way through dump things out without stopping the program props = stuff.map (i -> dump i; i.prop)
+// A janky way to dump things out without stopping the program props = stuff.map (i -> dump i; i.prop)
 ```